 Storing Sweet Potatoes for Winter

 Sweet potatoes are delicious eaten right after harvest, but their true flavors deepen as they cure.
 During the curing process, the starches in the tuber turn into sugar, intensifying the buttery sweet flavor and texture of the potato.
-Once the curing process has been finished, the sweet potatoes are ready to be packed for long term storage.
-Traditional methods recommend storing sweet potatoes in sand, but you can also use a box or perforated plastic bag in the right temperatures and conditions.
+Once the curing process has been finished, the sweet potatoes are ready to be packed for long-term storage.
+Traditional methods recommend storing sweet potatoes in some sand, but you can also use a box or perforated plastic bag in the right temperatures and conditions.

 Ideal temperatures are 80 to 85 F. (26 to 29 C.) with a humidity level of 80 percent.
 To cure the potatoes indoors, store them near the furnace, packed in boxes covered with a cloth to enhance humidity.
-Temperatures indoors generally range from 65 to 75 F. (15 to 23 C.), so the longer period of 2 weeks curing is recommended.
+Temperatures indoors generally range from 65 to 75 F. (15 to 23 C.), so a longer period of 2 weeks curing is recommended.

 How to Store Sweet Potatoes After Harvest

 Provided proper steps are taken during harvesting and storing sweet potatoes, the tubers should last well into winter.
 After the curing period is up, brush off any dirt that may still remain on the potatoes.

 Pack them in paper boxes or wrap them in newspaper and store them in a cool pantry or closet.
 The best temperature to keep the roots fresh is 55 to 60 F. (12 to 15 C.) but don’t refrigerate them for more than a few days, as they are susceptible to cold injury.